-Action Summary Status Continue to implement the Digital Strategy and publish to the community the outcomes achieved against the prior year Continue to implement the Digital Strategy and publish to webstar redevelopment is in progress to improve internations.
-A digital communications.
-IT continues to progress online forms some of which are now live on the website.
-Accessibility training has been booked in for February.
+Priority Action Summary Status Implement the Digital Strategy Continue to implement the Digital Strategy and publish to the community the outcomes achieved against the prior year Accessibility training has been booked in for February.
 A Webstar redevelopment is in progress to improve internal digital communications.
-IT continues to progress online forms some of which are now live on the website.
-Grow the number of registered users of Council's digital property portal by 50% Registered users of the property portal on 27 June 2017 totalled 1,047.
+IT continues to progress online forms some of which are now live on the website. • Grow the number of registered users of Council's digital property portal by 50% Registered users of the property portal on 27 June 2017 to totalled 1,047.
 As at 11 December 2017 the number of registered users was 1,506.
-This is an increase of 44% since June 2017 with Council on track to reach the target of 50%.
+This is an increase of 44% since June 2017 with Council on track to reach the target of 50%. •